gstanden/orabuntu-lxc/README.md

 * Deploys/Builds OpenvSwitch from source as RPM or DEB packages
 * Builds the OpenvSwitch Network
 * Configures VLANs on the OpenvSwitch Network
-* Connects the OpenvSwitch network physical host interfaces using iptables rules
+* Connects the OpenvSwitch network physical host interfaces using firewall (nftables or iptables) rules
 * Deploys/Builds LXC from source as RPM or DEB packages
 * Creates an LXC-containerized DNS/DHCP container for the systems running bind9 and isc-dhcp-server
 * Replicates the LXC-containerized DNS/DHCP container to all Orabuntu-LXC physical GRE-connected hosts